-Factor 75 stands on the idea that having nutritious and healthy meals shouldn’t be a hassle, so they base their meals on the ability to provide performance drive people with the ability to optimize their lives by delivering meals that are healthier, less time consuming, with healthier ingredients.
+Factor 75 stands on the idea that having nutritional and healthy meal shouldn’t be a hassle, so they base their meals on the ability to provide performance drive people with the ability to optimize their lives by delivering meals that are healthier, less time consuming, with healthier ingredients.

-Factor 75 works alongside trainers, chefs, nutritionists, and doctors to provide meals that will give individuals the proper nutrients that you need to live a fit and healthy life.
+Factor 75 works alongside trainers, green chef, nutritionists, and doctors to provide meals that will give individuals the proper nutrients that you need to live a fit and healthy life.

 Factor 75 works in a way where you order your meals a week in advance, which means that you have them delivered a week after you place your order.
-All meals that Factor 75 sends out are free from hormones, gluten, GMOs, soy, and are based on grass-fed, pasture raised animals that are 100% organic and preservative free, which means you don’t have to worry about where your food is being sourced from.
+All prepared meals that Factor 75 sends out are gluten-free meals without hormones, GMOs, soy, and are based on grass-fed, pasture-raised animals that are 100% organic and preservative-free, which means you don’t have to worry about where your food is being sourced from.

-A lot of other meal delivery services source from food that isn’t healthy for you; they have a lot of extra preservatives and hormones in their foods, which isn’t healthy at all.
+A lot of other meal delivery services source from food that isn’t healthy for you; they have a lot of extra preservatives and hormones in their dishes, which isn’t healthy at all.

 Each meal that Factor 75 offers to their audience may be: